Carroll School of Management

 Yes.
 Even if you have already met the BC language requirement, you are strongly encouraged to study abroad in a foreign language destination.

-The only two Carroll School core classes that may possibly be approved are Organizational Behavior and Operations Management.
+The only three Carroll School core classes that may possibly be approved are Marketing Principles, Organizational Behavior and Operations Management.
 It is not a guarantee, but a possibility.

 You can only obtain concentration elective approval from the department after completing the core classes (e.g. Basic Finance or Marketing Principles.)